Let’s get personal.

-Never take personal loans two to three months before another major loan.
-In other words, no personal loans if you’re intending to buy a car, house, etc. The exception is a HDB loan (explained below).
+Steer clear of personal loans two to three months before you take out a major loan, such as to buy a car, house, etc. The only exception is an HDB loan (explained below).

 When you take a bank loan for a car or house, a key factor is your DSR (Debt Servicing Ratio).
 This measures what percentage of your income can go into repaying the housing or car loan, including other overheads (e.g. repayment for other personal loans).

 So the current total DSR of 55% means your loan repayments, plus repayments of any other loans you have, can’t exceed 55% of your income.

 So the more personal loans you pile on, the smaller the housing or car loan you’ll qualify for.
 If you stack personal loans like you’re setting up a Jenga game, you might qualify for nothing.

 Just for reference, most banks allow 40% DSR for a housing loan, and 30% DSR for a car loan.

 If you absolutely must take a personal loan before a housing or car loan (say to cover the down payment), the timing gets tricky.
-Mortgage specialist from MoneySmart can help you find out what’s the best home loan in Singapore to help you out.
+Mortgage specialists from MoneySmart can help you find out what’s the best home loan in Singapore for you.

 The HDB Loan Exception